Figure 1. Common genetic conditions requiring detection of both sequence and structural variants.

 Simple data analysis and reporting

 Powerful biallelic and multiallelic detection, as well as state-of-the-art copy number algorithms are included in CarrierScan Reporter Software and used in conjunction with curated annotations for population frequencies, providing quick, reliable, and automated data analysis.
-Additionally, CarrierScan Reporter Software automates the most common calculations for single and paired sample analysis for carrier screening research, making reporting simple.
-Lastly, export of annotations is customizable by population or panel, allowing you to fi lter and translate data quickly and easily into a format that meets your specifi c laboratory needs (Figure 3).
+CarrierScan Reporter Software automates the most common calculations for single and paired sample analysis for carrier screening research, making reporting simple.
+Export of annotations is customizable by population or panel, allowing you to filter and translate data quickly and easily into a format that meets your specific laboratory needs (Figure 3).
+Additionally, due to the intrinsic complexity of the SMN1 gene (spinal muscular atrophy), the included SMN Reporter Software discerns carrier states for SMN1.
+It provides reliable SMN1 calls, generates plots for each sample, and provides a single carrier status call that can be easily exported into a report.
+The combined softwares help you analyze and report data with ease.

 |Hyperinsulinemic hypoglycemia, familial, 1